Pavel Bure fans here, there and everywhere.

 Spotted: Buying beers at the Air Canada Centre prior to puck drop of the Legends Classic game Sunday afternoon.

 Back story: Originally from Nova Scotia.
 Was a hockey fan but didn’t have a team until his parents bought him a Pavel Bure Vancouver Canucks jersey when he was seven-years-old.
-Lived in Vancouver for four years a while back before moving to Ontario.
+Lived in Vancouver for four years before moving to Ontario.

 Favourite Bure memory: “That toe move on a breakaway against Boston, I swear nothing beats that.
 It was amazing.
 Just his speed was great and he’s just got everything you’d want in a player; he’s everything I wasn’t.
 I’m hoping to see some breakaways today, this will be the first time I ever see him play live.”